-Our journey to affect change as a charitable nonprofit organization in the education sector commenced in 1963 when the Chicago Teachers Union (CTU) built the Fewkes Tower located on the near Northside for the purpose of providing affordable subsidized housing and services for retired Chicago Public School (CPS) teachers.
+Our journey to affect change as a charitable foundation in the education sector commenced in 1963 when the Chicago Teachers Union (CTU) built the Fewkes Tower located on the near Northside for the purpose of providing affordable subsidized housing and services for retired Chicago Public School (CPS) teachers.

 In 1965 the ownership of the Fewkes was transferred to Chicago Teachers Union Tower Corporation who established §501(c)(2) not-for-profit organization with the purpose to be transferred to the Foundation.
 By 1969, the transfer was complete and the Chicago Teachers Union (CTU) successfully created us, the Chicago Teachers Union Foundation, a 501 (c)(4) public charity whose purpose was to subsidized retired and disabled teachers’ medical costs, assistance for the children of teachers as well as assist underprivileged Chicago Public School (CPS) students.

 For the next forty years, The Chicago Teachers Union Foundation carried out its purpose despite low occupancy of the Fewkes Towers.
 By 2014, out of 224 apartments, seven were target resident occupied.
 After much deliberation, the Fewkes Tower quickly sold, with all proceeds of sale deposited into the Chicago Teachers Union Foundation from the Chicago Teachers Union Tower Corporation.